AntonTerekhov/OrientDB-PHP/readme.markdown

 Code is licensed under New BSD License and provided "as is".
 For complete license information see file `LICENSE`.

-Current OrientDB version to work with is: `1.2.0-SNAPSHOT`  (2012-08-20) (revision r6467).
+Current OrientDB version to work with is: `1.3.0-SNAPSHOT`  (2012-12-14) (revision [e18c2cb1bc](https://github.com/nuvolabase/orientdb/commit/e18c2cb1bc385a24a3f10f939167e737a38164bd)).
-It can be downloaded from OrientDB's [Downloads page](http://code.google.com/p/orient/downloads/list).
+It can be downloaded from OrientDB's [Wiki Downloads page](https://github.com/nuvolabase/orientdb/wiki/Download).

-Code compatible to previous [binary releases](http://code.google.com/p/orient/downloads/list) of OrientDB can be found in repository's tags or in [Downloads](https://github.com/AntonTerekhov/OrientDB-PHP/archives/master) section.
+Code compatible to previous binary releases of OrientDB can be found in repository's tags or in [Downloads](https://github.com/AntonTerekhov/OrientDB-PHP/archives/master) section.

-Current protocol version implemented: **12**
+Current protocol version implemented: **13**

 ## Requirements ##